wfraser/goto/README.md

 Note that `goto` is meant to be used with your shell’s `eval` function, because that’s the only way to change your shell’s current directory.
 It prints `pushd <directory>`, which the shell must evaluate itself.

+Also note that unfortunately it's infeasible to support Windows' `cmd.exe` because it lacks an `eval` facility, and its string quoting rules are really bizarre.
+Powershell should work be easy to integrate with, though.

 ## Future Plans
 1. Add some testing around the .goto.toml configuration parser :)